Continuing Certification (MOC) Advisory Committees

 Matt Vanderhoek, PhD

-Henry Ford Health, Detroit, Michigan
+Henry Ford Health, Detroit, MI

 Dr. Vanderhoek is an imaging physicist at Henry Ford Health in both diagnostic and nuclear medical physics.